marcusoftnet/marcusoftnet.github.io/_posts/2013-01-27-NancyTesting2.md

 ### Dependencies

-The next thing that I think most people would want to use is the Dependecy and Dependecies methods.
+The next thing that I think most people would want to use is the Dependency and Dependencies methods.
 With these, you can supply fake implementations for any Dependency that a Module has.
 Yes - without flexing any IoC container (other than [TinyIoC](https://github.com/grumpydev/TinyIoC) that's built into Nancy and that you almost cannot see).
 Let's see the Dependency-method in action:
 As you can see it's merely a question of supplying the class as a type parameter, but there are a number of ways to call the Dependency method.
 [Look here](https://github.com/marcusoftnet/DiscoveringNancyThroughTests/blob/master/DiscoverNancy.Tests/DiscoverNancy.Tests/ConfigurableBoostrapper_Dependency.cs) to see more of them in action.

 Finally, if your module has more than one dependency you can register them all at once with the Dependencies-method.
 With this method, you can supply more than one Dependency.
 This method also has a [lot of overloads, see here](https://github.com/marcusoftnet/DiscoveringNancyThroughTests/blob/master/DiscoverNancy.Tests/DiscoverNancy.Tests/ConfigurableBootstraper_Dependecies.cs).
-In one of them, me and [@grumpydev](http://twitter.com/grumpydev) found a bug here, where I plan to do my first contribution to the source of Nancy.
+In one of them, me and [Grumpy Dev](http://twitter.com/grumpydev) found a bug here, where I plan to do my first contribution to the source of Nancy.
 I've annotated the source to show the workaround.

 ### AutoRegistration